fleetdm/fleet/docs/3-Contribution/1-Building-Fleet.md

 If you're using Docker via [Docker Toolbox](https://www.docker.com/products/docker-toolbox), you may have to modify the default values use the output of `docker-machine ip` instead of `localhost`.
 There is an example configuration file included in this repository to make this process easier for you.
 Use the `--config` flag of the Fleet binary to specify the path to your config.
 See `fleet --help` for more options.

+The server is accessible by default at [https://localhost:8080](https://localhost:8080).

 ## Setting up a Linux Development Environment

 #### Install some dependencies